 Only time will tell which retailers will recover first when consumers feel confident enough to go out and shop.
 CrowdStreet Investments team typically looks for retail investment opportunities anchored by a grocery store.
 Grocery stores tend to keep parking lots full.

 Thanks to CrowdStreet’s analysis, we’ve learned the following key points about how the coronavirus pandemic is affecting commercial real estate:

-- Industrial commercial real estate looks to be the most attractive type due to the growth of distribution centers and data centers.
+- Industrial commercial real estate looks to be the most attractive type.
+This is due to the growth of distribution centers and data centers.

-- It’s preferable to focus on Class-A multifamily apartments in a major metro area due to a greater percentage of white-collar workers who can work from home.
+- It’s preferable to focus on Class-A multifamily apartments in a major metro.
+This is due to a greater percentage of white-collar workers who can work from home.

 - The default assumption is that office commercial real estate will decrease short-term as more employees work from home.
-However, office commercial real estate demand may actually increase over time due to the desire for more personal space and adequate distancing.
+However, office commercial real estate demand may actually increase over time.
+This is due to the desire for more personal space and adequate distancing.
 Workers have been getting bunched closer and closer together on open floor plans for years.

 - Hospitality commercial real estate may have the most opportunity for investors given CrowdStreet is seeing ~60% price cuts.
 If you believe travel will eventually come back, hospitality looks enticing at such levels.

 - Look for retail commercial real estate that has a grocery store as an anchor.
 However, retail’s long downward trend is now accelerating.